-Various Agricultural Revolutions have occurred in India and have marked the beginning of a completely new era in the agricultural field.
+Various agricultural revolutions have occurred in India and have marked the beginning of a completely new era in the agricultural field.
 The agricultural revolutions helped Indian agriculture grow exponentially and created new opportunities.

-It is important for candidates preparing for any competitive exams like Bank exams, RRB, SSC, or any other Government exams to be aware of the new inventions taking place in the agricultural field.
+It is important for candidates preparing for any competitive exams like Bank, RRB, SSC, or any other Government exams to be aware of the new inventions taking place in the agricultural field.
 Therefore, we have compiled the list of revolutions in agriculture along with the product it relates to and the person who coined these revolutions.

 Aspirants of UPSC 2020 can refer to important links given below: